How to calculate Germany’s per diem rates (2024)

 • If lunch or dinner is provided by the employer, 40 percent of the fee will be removed.

 For shorter business trips, it should be noted that meals provided by the employer are subject to income tax.
-Here are the so-called non-monetary benefits which must be taken into account in at tax time:
+Here are the so-called non-monetary benefits that must be taken into account at tax time:

 • For breakfast, the value is currently €2.00.